MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 ## Step 2: Networking

-Step 2 of the wizard walks you through configuring various networking elements for your cluster.
-Let's begin:
+Step 2 of the wizard walks you through configuring virtual switches and other networking elements for your cluster.

+> [!NOTE]
+> If you see errors listed during any networking or virtual switch steps, try clicking **Apply and test** again.

 1. Select **Next: Networking**.
 1. Under **Verify the network adapters**, wait until green checkboxes appear next to each adapter, then select **Next**.